jameskong098/cosi104a/HW7/README.md

 ## Results

 The clustering results for hierarchical clustering and K-means clustering are saved as images.
-Each method picks out 6 random pairs of features to perform clustering on.
+In both methods, 6 random pairs of features are selected from the 25 available features to visualize the clustering results.
+This helps in understanding how the clusters are formed based on different feature combinations.

 - **Hierarchical Clustering**:
   ![Hierarchical Clustering](./hierarchical_clustering.png)

 - **K-means Clustering**:
   ![K-means Clustering](./kmeans_clustering.png)

-In both methods, 6 random pairs of features are selected from the 25 available features to visualize the clustering results.
-This helps in understanding how the clusters are formed based on different feature combinations.

 ## Tasks